 Retrospec Weekender 10’ iSUP is mainly:

 As a fairly typical all-around, Retrospec Weekender 10′ iSUP board is balanced somewhere between speed and maneuverability as it’s relatively narrow (30″) and not too long (10′).
 If the length/width ratio was off, say the board was considerably longer, then building up speed would be easier, but then maneuvering would be a little more tricky, and vice versa.
-But with the way it is for this board, you get a good balance of those extremes.
+But with the way it is for this board, you get a good balance.

-As for stability, if you weren’t too tall or weigh too much, you’d likely find it fairly easy to keep your balance after a while as a beginner.
-The rounded tail makes maneuvering feel smoother, and that makes you feel more in control and thus help you keep your balance.
-The rounded nose however might steer you off course if you tried to do a sprint session as it doesn’t cut through water.
-It all works better in cruising speed (normal recreational kind of speed).
+As for stability, if you weren’t too tall or weighed too much, you’d likely find it fairly easy to keep your balance after a while even as a beginner under general circumstances.
+The rounded tail makes maneuvering feel smoother, and that makes you feel more in control and thus help you a little at keeping your balance.
+The rounded nose with the relatively flat belly rocker however might steer you off course if you tried to do a sprint session as it doesn’t cut through water.
+It all works better at cruising speed (normal recreational kind of speed).